Comparing HH&L Acquisition (HHLA) & The Competition

 |2.45

-53.1% of HH&L Acquisition shares are held by institutional investors.
-Comparatively, 53.9% of shares of all “Holding & other investment offices” companies are held by institutional investors.
-19.2% of shares of all “Holding & other investment offices” companies are held by company insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a company is poised for long-term growth.
+53.1% of HH&L Acquisition shares are owned by institutional investors.
+Comparatively, 51.1% of shares of all “Holding & other investment offices” companies are owned by institutional investors.
+23.3% of shares of all “Holding & other investment offices” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company is poised for long-term growth.

 Profitability

-This table compares HH&L Acquisition and its rivals’ net margins, return on equity and return on assets.
+This table compares HH&L Acquisition and its competitors’ net margins, return on equity and return on assets.

 |Net Margins